-A card for card breakdown, organized into categories based on roles, explaining why each card belongs in The EPIC Storm and alternative viable options as well.
+A card-for-card breakdown, organized into categories based on roles, and an explanation why each card belongs in The EPIC Storm and alternative viable options as well.

-A card for card breakdown, organized into categories based on roles, explaining why each card belongs in The EPIC Storm and alternative viable options as well.
+A card-for-card breakdown, organized into categories based on roles, and an explanation why each card belongs in The EPIC Storm and alternative viable options as well.

-Burning Wish – As mentioned previously, one of the defining features of The EPIC Storm.
+Burning Wish — As mentioned previously, this is one of the defining features of The EPIC Storm (TES).
 An incredibly powerful and resourceful element that is quite diverse in what it can do.
 Burning Wish allows TES to not play answers for problematic cards by either providing a solution or an alternative route to victory.
 One of the greatest things Burning Wish does for this deck is it allows us to not have to play Tendrils of Agony in our main deck as it tends to be a dead card in most games.
 This can be said for a couple of the cards in our sideboard, that’s the true beauty of Burning Wish – its whatever we need it to be.
-Our wish board is comprised of storm engines, win conditions, protection and a few solution based cards.
-We try not to play an entire sideboard full of Burning Wish targets as doesn’t create the greatest value out of our available slots.
-Generally, I try to have no more than six or seven Burning Wish targets.
-Lastly, having included Burning Wish into our deck, our threat density is very high in comparison to other storm decks meaning that we spend less time finding our threats with cantrips which leads to a faster kill.
+Our "wish board" is comprised of Storm engines, win conditions, protection, and a few solution-based cards.
+We try not to play an entire sideboard full of Burning Wish targets as it doesn’t create the greatest value out of our available slots.
+Generally, I try to have no more than 6-7 Burning Wish targets.
+Lastly, having included Burning Wish into our deck, our threat density is very high in comparison to other Storm decks meaning that we spend less time finding our threats with cantrips which leads to a faster kill.

-Infernal Tutor – We’ve talked about how it's important to hold priority when casting this card and using Lion’s Eye Diamond in response, but I can’t stress it enough!
+Infernal Tutor — We’ve talked about how it's important to hold priority when casting this card and using Lion’s Eye Diamond in response, but I can’t stress it enough!
 It's also crucial to remember that you can cast it for a secondary copy of something in your hand.
-I’ve watched other storm pilots completely blank on this in the middle of a game with tunnel vision.
-When I’m revealing a card to Infernal Tutor it's usually some sort of mana or protection spells.
+I’ve watched other Storm pilots completely blank on this in the middle of a game with tunnel vision.
+When I’m revealing a card to Infernal Tutor, it's usually some sort of mana or protection spell.
 Sometimes, it's just to shuffle my deck after a Brainstorm or a Ponder.

-Brainstorm – An incredibly tough to play spell that can make or break a game all on its own.
-Brainstorm can often fix hands needing two specific types of cards and finding them at once or simply putting a few situationally bad cards back.
-An important feature of this card is that in match-ups with discard is very relevant to preserve these and use them to protect the best cards in your hand.
-When playing TES sequencing your cantrips is extremely important, but there are also games where you’re one card off from winning on turn one.
-I’m all about the first turn of the game main phase Brainstorm – I’ve received scoffs from some players but it's perfectly acceptable in my eyes.
-The situation needs to call for it, I wouldn’t just snap off a Brainstorm for the sake of it.
+Brainstorm — An incredibly tough-to-play spell that can make or break a game all on its own.
+Brainstorm can often fix hands needing two specific types of cards and finding them both at once or simply putting a few situational cards back.
+An important feature of this card is that in matchups with discard, it is very relevant to preserve these and use them to protect the best cards in your hand.
+When playing TES, sequencing your cantrips is extremely important, but there are also games where you’re one card off from winning on turn one.
+I’m all about the first turn of the game casting Brainstorm in the main phase.
+I’ve received scoffs from some players, but it's perfectly acceptable in my eyes.
+The situation needs to call for it, however.
+I wouldn’t just snap off a Brainstorm for the sake of it.
 I tend to Ponder before I Brainstorm a majority of the time.
-Collaborating with a shuffle effect is generally the way to go with Brainstorm so that you’re not drawing dead spells.
+Collaborating with a shuffle effect is generally the way to go with Brainstorm so that you’re not drawing dead spells or lands.
 There are times when sitting on Brainstorm for multiple turns while you continue to draw spells just to put back worse ones is the correct thing to do.

 Thoughtseize — Time have changed.
 The most common question I've heard when it comes to Thoughtseize is, "What about the life-loss, is it an issue?."
 The quick answer is no. Storm decks for the last seven years have ran four copies of Gitaxian Probe and have done just fine.
 The trade-off of two life and being able to hit anything instead of "non-creature, non-land" is why you see four copies of Thoughtseize in every list, while lists fluctuate between three and four copies of Duress.
 Being able to have a guaranteed hit against Thalia, Guardian of Thraben or Ethersworn Canonist without question is extremely valuable compared to a blind Cabal Therapy against a deck like Death & Taxes or guessing the proper counterspell against blue decks.
 While The EPIC Storm will miss the synergies between Cabal Therapy, Gitaxian Probe, and Goblin tokens, I'm a firm believer that Thoughtseize will carry us into the future.

-Empty the Warrens – I’ve already said so much about this card, but let’s reiterate.
-TES opts to play Empty the Warrens over Tendrils of Agony because Empty the Warrens is rarely a dead draw – the issue with Tendrils is it does absolutely nothing until it's lethal.
-Meanwhile casting Empty the Warrens with six or seven storm will easily win a game.
+Empty the Warrens — I’ve already said so much about this card, but let’s reiterate.
+TES opts to play Empty the Warrens over Tendrils of Agony because Empty the Warrens is rarely a dead draw.
+The issue with Tendrils is it does absolutely nothing until it's lethal.
+Meanwhile, casting Empty the Warrens with 6-7 storm will easily win a game.
 Having a win condition in the deck that needs less storm and costs less than five (Ad Nauseam) dramatically increases the speed of TES often giving it games where we appear belcher-esque.
-Recently, Empty the Warrens has lost some of its power with the loss of Gitaxian Probe from the format, causing the deck to cut Cabal Therapy.
-This means the deck lost one of its most powerful synergies between Cabal Therapy and using Goblins to discard our opponent's entire hand!
-The other side effect from these changes would be less "free" storm before generating our Goblins using Empty the Warrens.
-While these changes may seem brutal, they're not.
-It's important to remember that while The EPIC Storm lost some tools, the format lost its best token blocker!

 Something to keep in mind that Ad Nauseam is an instant, you can cast the spell in response to a Brainstorm or on an end step.
 There’s also the “Chrome Mox trick” – which is to cast Chrome Mox, in response cast Ad Nauseam, and in response to Ad Nauseam activate Lion’s Eye Diamond!
 You do this in order to be able to imprint after Ad Nauseam has resolved and is only viable if you didn’t have a card you could imprint prior to casting Ad Nauseam.